Non-commutative odd Chern numbers and topological phases of disordered chiral systems: Introduction

 \begin{itemize}

-\item[(i)] The ground state (Fermi projection) of any short-range homogeneous disordered quantum lattice system described by a Hamiltonian from the chiral unitary class can be uniquely characterized by a canonical family of covariant unitary matrices $U=(U_\omega)_{\omega \in \Omega}$.
+\item[(i)] The ground state (represented by the Fermi projection) of any short-range homogeneous disordered quantum lattice system described by a Hamiltonian from the chiral unitary class can be uniquely characterized by a canonical family of covariant unitary matrices $U_F=\{U_\omega\}_{\omega \in \Omega}$.
+In analogy with the Fermi projection, these operators will be called the Fermi unitary operators.

-\item[(ii)] This family $U=(U_\omega)_{\omega \in \Omega}$ satisfies Eq.~\eqref{Co} whenever the Fermi level lies in a region of Anderson localization and therefore the non-commutative odd Chern numbers $\Ch_d(U)$ allow to distinguish different phases of chiral unitary systems.
-Here the localization regime is synonymous with the Aizenman-Molchanov bound on the fractional-powers of the Green's function \cite{Aizenmann1993uf} which can indeed be proved to hold in a small and intermediate disorder regime for relevant models \cite{DDS}.
+\item[(ii)] This family $U_F=\{U_\omega\}_{\omega \in \Omega}$ satisfies Eq.~\eqref{Co} whenever the Fermi level lies in a region of Anderson localization and therefore the non-commutative odd Chern numbers $\Ch_d(U)$ allow to distinguish different phases of chiral unitary systems.
+Here the localization regime is synonymous with the Aizenman-Molchanov bound on the fractional-powers of the Green's function \cite{Aizenmann1993uf}, which can indeed be proved to hold in a small and intermediate disorder regime for relevant models \cite{DDS}.

-\item[(iii)] During continuous deformations of the Hamiltonian, the odd Chern number remains pinned at a quantized value as long as the Fermi level is located in a region of localization.
-At a phase transition the localization length at the Fermi level has to diverge.
+\item[(iii)] During continuous deformations of the Hamiltonian, the odd Chern number remains pinned at a quantized value as long as the Fermi level is located in a region of Anderson localization.
+At a phase transition, the localization length at the Fermi level has to diverge.

 \end{itemize}